catzy007/catzy007.github.io/posts/2018-11-04-disabling-intel-me/index.md

 ./ifdtool -d ../../../bios1.bin
 ```

-the output should look similar to this
+The output should look similar to this
 ```
 File ../../../bios1.bin is 8388608 bytes
 ICH Revision: 6 series Cougar Point